Tower Hill Revitalisation

 In 2021, an Activation and Linkages Plan was released following public consultation to improve visitors’ experience of the reserve, celebrate its cultural heritage, and explore better connections with the surrounding region.

 Opened in 1971, the Robin Boyd-designed Visitor Centre is an iconic feature at Tower Hill.
 Following approval by Heritage Victoria, repairs and maintenance are ready to commence, ensuring the building continues to welcome visitors into the future.
-The building’s conical roof, which reflects the dormant volcano in which it sits, will be carefully replaced, along with improvements to exhibition spaces.
+The building’s conical roof, which reflects the dormant volcano in which it sits, will be carefully restored, along with:

-Restoration of the Visitor Centre is being funded from a Victorian Government investment in Tower Hill, which has already delivered upgrades to the reserve’s entrance, including car parking and a viewing area.
+Restoration of the Visitor Centre is being funded from an $11.3 million Victorian Government investment in Tower Hill, which has already delivered upgrades to the reserve’s entrance, including car parking and a viewing area.

 Who are we working with?